tairqaldy/codearchitect-mcp/docs/ONBOARDING.md

 ### Store Sessions Per Feature

 ```
-Store this conversation about implementing user authentication feature
+use codearchitect store_session "user authentication feature"
 ```

-Sessions are automatically organized by date.
-Use descriptive topics.
+Sessions are automatically organized in topic-named folders by date.
+Use descriptive topics - redundant suffixes like "-summary" or "-session" are automatically removed for cleaner folder names.

 ---